NicolaSansom/Javascript30/27 - Click and Drag/readme.md

 #### End coords

-The end X values to gotten within the `mousemove` function.
-It is the same as what was done in previous function accept called at a different time.
+The end X coords are assigned within the `mousemove` function.
+It is the same code as what was done in the previous function accept called at a different time.

 ```javascript
   const x = e.pageX - slider.offsetLeft;